The man behind Water Street breaks down Gasworx

 “There are just a lot of challenges,” Nozar says.
 “The infrastructure to be able to recreate the road network and the road grid to be able to go vertical.”

-If you visit the site today, you can see things taking shape.
-Roads that never connected now do.
+If you’re near the site today, you can see things taking shape.
+Roads that never connected will soon be linked.
 The pads for the buildings are set.
-The park is starting to look like a place people will actually use.
+The park will soon start to look like a place people will actually use.
 Even the building names make the area feel grounded in something bigger.

 It still has a long way to go, but you can see the neighborhood it’s becoming.